cognitive-intelligence/cognitive-intelligence.github.io/src/pages/index.md

 ### Blog

-Please have a look at what Cognitive Intelligence team is blogging about.
+Look at what the Cognitive Intelligence team is blogging about.

 <CardButton>Get inside</CardButton>